patosai/tree-multiselect.js/README.md

   - `div.selections`
     - a lot of `div.section`, each of which has
       - `div.title`, which has
-        - `div.collapse-section` holding the collapsible indicators
+        - `span.collapse-section` holding the collapsible indicators if collapsibility is enabled
-        - `input` of type `checkbox` for selection
+        - `input` of type `checkbox` for selection if allowBatchSelection is enabled
         - the title text
       - a lot of `div.item`, containing
         - `input` of type `checkbox` for selection